willwill96/petfinder-graphql/README.md

 The GraphQL schema was generated using the [openapi-to-graphql tool](https://github.com/IBM/openapi-to-graphql) along with the [Petfinder OpenAPI Specification](https://api.petfinder.com/openapi.yaml)

 # Usage
 To run this project, you'll need to get a Petfinder API Key and Secret so that you can authenticate with Petfinder.
-[Docs](https://www.petfinder.com/developers/v2/docs/#using-the-api)
+[Petfinder Docs](https://www.petfinder.com/developers/v2/docs/#using-the-api)

 Once you have those you'll create a file called `api-keys.js` which exports your api key and secret from the root directory of this repo:
 ```